bnerickson/civ5_server_docker/README.md

 7. Steam and DXVK installed with winetricks.
 8. Eliminate requirement for Steam to run in the background while Civ5 is running.
 9. Added ability to define custom dnf repos.
-10. Added the "gpu-support" branch which allows hardware acceleration of the launched game when a GPU is available.
+10. [unmaintained] Added the "gpu-support" branch which allows hardware acceleration of the launched game when a GPU is available.
+11. Added script utilizing xdotool to automatically reload the most recent autosave when the server is started.

 ## How does it work? (briefly)

 Civ 5 Server is a Windows-only GUI application that needs to render frames with ~~OpenGL~~ Direct3D (translated to OpenGL with wine).
 This Docker setup creates a virtual X11 framebuffer for Civ to render to, provides a VNC server so you can remote in, and installs Mesa such that the CPU can render frames (so no GPU needed).

+The attempt_autostart.bash script will, using xdotool and precise mouse coordinates based on the fixed 1600x900 desktop resolution, select the latest autosave and automatically start the server.
+This takes place every time the server is started whether when the container starts or when Civilization V crashes.
+If there is no autosave present, then the server must be configured manually via the GUI via VNC before it will start.
+Therefore, if you wish to start and configure a brand new game, be sure to delete the old autosaves in the `./civ5save/Saves/multi/auto` directory first.

 ## When was this last tested

-This fork was last tested and working 2025/11/13 with Fedora 42 (fedora:42) running wine 10.15 w/dxvk 2.7.1.
+This fork was last tested and working 2025/11/23 with Fedora 42 (fedora:42) running wine 10.15 w/dxvk 2.7.1.

 ## Known Issues / TODO:

 1. Get this working on Fedora 43.
-This might be blocked until wine 10.19 is released and available through standard fedora repos.
+A version using proton and umu-launcher is currently in the works, but will probaby exist on its own branch because it requires elevated privileges on the container itself.

 ## Instructions